MicrosoftDocs/fabric-docs/docs/governance/onelake-catalog.md

 ## View item details

 The items details view enables you to drill down and explore items.
+Select an item in the items list display its details.

 :::image type="content" source="./media/onelake-catalog/onelake-catalog-item-details-view.png" alt-text="Screenshot of the OneLake catalog item details view.":::

+The item details view has a number of tabs that to help you explore your selected item.
+The tabs are described in the following sections.

 ### Overview tab